kmehltretter82/frama-c-linux/INSTALL.md

 opam install -y depext
 ```

+You can force a particular Ocaml version during `opam init` by using the option
+`-c <version>` if needed.

 Now, for installing Frama-C, run the following commands that will use `apt` to
 install the dependencies of the opam packages and then install them: